Registered user since Fri 18 Dec 2015

 Name: Andrea Vandin

-Bio: I am an Assistant Professor within the SysMA research unit, as well as a member of the European Project QUANTICOL.
-Before that, I was a Senior Research Assistant at the School of Electronics and Computer Science of Southampton University, United Kingdom, and a Teaching Assistant at Leicester University, United Kingdom.
+Bio: I am an Assistant Professor within the section Formal Methods for Safe and Secure Systems at DTU Compute, Denmark.
+Before that I was an Assistant Professor within the SysMA research unit of IMT Lucca, Italy, as well as a member of the European Project QUANTICOL, until September 2017.
+In 2013-2015 I have been a Senior Research Assistant at the School of Electronics and Computer Science of Southampton University, United Kingdom, and a Teaching Assistant at Leicester University, United Kingdom.

 I received my Ph.D. in Computer Science and Engineering, as well as the “Doctoral Europeaus” certification from IMT School for Advanced Studies Lucca, Italy, in 2013.
 I graduated in Computer Science at the University of Pisa, Italy.